-If you get in an accident or are even pulled over for a routine traffic stop and don’t have insurance, you could face additional consequences.
+If you get in an accident or are pulled over for a routine traffic stop and don’t have insurance, you face fees that vary by offense.

-Having car insurance in California — or choosing an alternative insurance option — is required by law.
-If you’re caught driving without coverage, authorities may even suspend your car’s registration or impound your vehicle until you show proof of insurance.
-You’ll also face steep fines.
+Car insurance in California or an approved alternative insurance option is required by law.
+If you’re caught driving without coverage, authorities can suspend your car’s registration or impound your vehicle until you show proof of insurance.
+You’ll also face steep fines:

 What laws do I need to follow when I’m driving in California?

-Most traffic laws vary from state to state, and California has a few unique rules of the road to remember when driving down the I-5 or any other road in California.
+Most traffic laws vary from state to state, but California has a few unique rules of the road to remember when driving down the 5 or any other road in California:

-California’s legal limit for blood alcohol (BAL) depends on the type of driver.
+California’s legal limit for blood alcohol (depends on the type of driver.
 However, if a police officer deems you noticeably impaired, you could face a DUI or DWI even if you’re technically under the legal limit.

-Drivers under 21 years of age: anything over 0% is considered a violation
+- Drivers under 21 years old — anything over 0% is considered a violation

 Can I get SR-22 insurance in California?